$2.25M for family of disabled man who died while aide texted

 ALBANY, N.Y.
 (AP) — New York state will pay $2.25 million to settle a lawsuit filed after a disabled man choked to death in a state-run group home while an aide allegedly texted her boyfriend from the bathroom.

-Eddie Velasquez’s death in 2014 came one day after choking on turkey he took from the kitchen of an Ithaca group home.
-The 48-year-old man with developmental disabilities was considered a choking risk and was not to be allowed to be near food without supervision.
+Eddie Velasquez’s death in 2014 came one day after choking on sliced turkey he took from the kitchen of an Ithaca group home.
+The 48-year-old man, who could not speak and was born with developmental disabilities, was considered a choking risk and was not to be allowed in the kitchen or near food without supervision.

-Investigative documents obtained by The Associated Press showed that the aide who was supposed to be watching him exchanged 137 text messages.
-And a co-worker said the aide “spent most of the day in the bathroom texting” her boyfriend.
+The Associated Press obtained a state investigator’s confidential report that found the aide who was supposed to be watching him sent or received 137 text messages and talked on her personal phone more than 10 times.
+A co-worker told the investigator the aide was having problems with her boyfriend and “spent most of the day in the bathroom texting” him.

 The investigation also cited the staff for failing to follow procedures for securing food.
 In addition, a bag ventilator that was supposed to be on hand to resuscitate choking residents couldn’t be found.

 “So much abuse and neglect of people with disabilities remains in the shadows,” said Ilann Maazel, the attorney who represented Velasquez’ sister in her negligence lawsuit against the state.
 “We need to bring it to light and hold those responsible accountable.”

 Denise DeCarlo, a spokeswoman for the Office for People with Developmental Disabilities, the agency that oversees the Ithaca group home, said one aide was suspended for six months and another was fined $5,000 following an investigation.
 Both individuals were allowed to return to their jobs.
 Attempts to contact the aides were unsuccessful.

 DeCarlo said staffers at the group home were retrained on choking prevention, food storage and resident supervision.